10 Best Shampoos for Menopausal Hair – Reclaim Fuller Hair

 Styling your hair with heat can exacerbate these problems and accelerate hair damage.
 So it’s best to avoid using heat styling tools as much as possible during menopause.
 If you need to style your hair, try using a styling product that will protect it from the heat, like a thermal protector spray.
 And be sure to use a low setting on your styling tools, and wait until your hair is completely dry before styling it.

-Due to a combination of hormonal changes and the fact that older skin cells are less efficient at retaining moisture, a dry scalp can accumulate white flakes (dry or dead skin cells) that invite bacteria to feast on.
-Washing your hair more often can help eliminate the buildup, preventing dandruff and fungal infections on the scalp.
+Due to a combination of hormonal changes and the fact that older skin cells are less efficient at retaining moisture, a dry scalp can accumulate white flakes (dry or dead skin cells).

 Shampooing every other day is enough to keep your hair healthy, clean, and manageable.